Are You a Sheep or a Goat?

 Context of This Verse

 I began by looking at the context of this verse.
-The context, history, and who the audience is helps us understand the meaning.
-After Jesus is water baptized by John the Baptist, the Spirit of God leads Him into the wilderness to fast 40 days.
-While in the wilderness, the devil tempted Him to sin, which He did not sin (see Hebrews 4:14-16).
+The context, history, and who the audience is help us understand the meaning.
+After Jesus is water baptized by John the Baptist, the Spirit of God leads Him into the wilderness to fast and pray for 40 days.
+While in the wilderness, the devil tempted Him to sin, which He did not do (see Hebrews 4:14-16).
 After the 40 days, He begins His ministry.

-Matthew 6:25-34 is Jesus’s explanation why we should not be anxious but instead seek the kingdom of God first.
-In Matthew 6:25 Jesus identifies the problem, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
+Matthew 6:25-34 is Jesus’s explanation of why we should not be anxious but instead seek the kingdom of God first.
+In Matthew 6:25, Jesus identifies the problem: “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?”
 Then, Jesus explains the solution in verses 32-34, “For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.”
 33) But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 34) “Therefore, do not be anxious about tomorrow, for tomorrow will be anxious for itself.
-Sufficient for the day is its own trouble.”
-The Apostle Paul told the Philippian church in Philippians 4:6-7: “do not be anxious about anything, but in everything by prayer and supplication (requests) with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
-Based on these verses, it is safe to say that being anxious is a natural reaction of our flesh when we don’t trust God.
-Not trusting God is a sin because being anxious is not faith in God’s ability to help us.
+Sufficient for the day is its own trouble.

 Interpretation Based on Context

 Romans 14:17 explains, “For the kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit.”
-Only as you renew your mind and submit to God, will you experience righteousness, peace, and joy in the Holy Spirit.
-Your sinful flesh prevents you from entering the kingdom of God (see Galatians 5:19-21 and 1Corinthians 6:9-10).
-So, you need to put off your sinful thoughts and put on His character of love, joy, peace, patience, kindness, etc. through the Holy Spirit.
+Only as you renew your mind and submit to God will you experience righteousness, peace, and joy in the Holy Spirit.
+Your sinful flesh prevents you from entering the kingdom of God (Galatians 5:19-21 and 1Corinthians 6:9-10).
+So, you need to put off your sinful thoughts and put on His character of love, joy, peace, patience, kindness, etc., through the Holy Spirit.
 Read my post on Three Steps to Renew Your Mind (Part Two).

-During several tough times in my life, I submitted to God and His righteousness, and I can testify, that God does provide what we need.
+During several tough times in my life, I submitted to God and His righteousness, and I can testify that God does provide what we need.
 One difficult time was enduring a nasty divorce and custody battle for two toddlers, and I had no job or a place to live.
 God provided miraculously when I humbled myself and sought His help through prayer, praise, and pondering the scriptures.
 I do have to confess that I was going to walk away from my faith in God.
-I was so angry at Him for not answering my prayers to heal my abusive marriage because I did not believe in divorce, that I told God I was going to not follow Him anymore.
-He has only spoken to me a handful of times and this was one of those times.
+I was so angry at Him for not answering my prayers to heal my abusive marriage because I did not believe in divorce.
+I told God I was not going to follow Him anymore.
+He has spoken to me only a handful of times, and this was one of them.
 He said, “What is the alternative?”
 I thought about it, and I knew the devil would destroy me, and I probably would have committed suicide because I was so depressed.
 Read my amazing testimony in Trust God to Keep His Promises.

 Know for Certain You Will Enter The Kingdom Of God